A mathematical theory for understanding when abstract representations emerge in neural networks: The analytical framework

 This kernel matrix fully determines the $PS$ for a neural representation.
-Moreover, following the definition, $PS$ does not change when (1) adding a constant to all elements of $K$, or (2) multiplying $K$ by a positive number.
+Moreover, following the definition, $PS$ does not change when (1) adding a constant to all elements of $K$, or (2) multiplying $K$ by a positive scalar.

 If the neural representation of data is completely random, $PS\sim 0$.
 A neural representation is called an abstract representation if the $PS$ is large and close to $1$ \cite{bernardi2020geometry,courellis2024abstract}.
-We emphasize that the $PS$ of a neural representation is not intrinsically tied to the (linear) decodability of the latent labels (Fig.~\ref{fig:1}A).
+However, even a representation with $PS\sim 0$ allows for a linear decoder to recover the latent labels (Fig.~\ref{fig:1}A).
+Thus, the emergence of representations with high $PS$ is not a direct consequence of high task performance.